vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

       tce-repo  projects.registry.vmware.com/tce/main:stable  Reconcile succeeded
     ```

+    > A `tanzu-core` repository is also installed in the `tkg-system` namespace
+    > clusters.
+This repository holds lower-level components that are **not**
+    > meant to be installed by the user!
+These packages are used during cluster
+    > boostrapping.

     > It may take some time to see `Reconcile succeeded`.
 Until then, packages
     > won't show up in the available list described in the next step.